ndvanforeest/hydrogen_stations/README.md

 ## Installation

 Update or get `poetry`, and then simply use `poetry install` from the repository root.
+If this fails, which it did on my machine, run `poetry env use python3` first, to ensure that `poetry` does not think that the system environment is the active project environment.

 ## Programs